echuwok12/SplitPayment/README.md

    * Applies updated manifest to AKS.
    * Cert-Manager provisions HTTPS.
-   * The new version of TripSplitter is live on `https://tripapp.duckdns.org`.
+   * The new version of TripSplitter is live on the website.

 ---